knokvik/kestral/README.md

 ## Performance Benchmarks

-Performance validation is integrated continuously using Google Benchmark to guarantee regression-free latency profiles.
-We compile the engine using highly optimized compilation targets (`-O3 -march=native -flto`) to extract maximum silicon utilization.
+Google Benchmark is used in performance validation throughout, to provide regression-free latency profiles.
+We optimize the engine as much as possible (without compromising on code quality) using compilation targets, such as `-O3 -march=native -flto`, to get the best silicon usage.

-### Throughput Comparison (Documents / Sec)
+Throughput Comparison (Documents / Sec): This is the number of documents that can be processed in one second.

 ```text
 Kestral Engine         | ████████████████████████████████████████ 152,431 docs/s